AlexanderPoone/Proj_Mgmt_Project/research/notes.md

 Reference: https://github.com/oncletom/nodebook/issues?q=is%3Aopen+is%3Aissue

 ##### Case study
 There is an application called *Issue-Label Bot* on GitHub Marketplace.
 It automatically labels issues as a feature request, bug or question, using text classification.
-According to the page, is used by software like Weights & Bias, Apache Supeset, and Kubeflow.
+According to the page, is used by software like Weights & Bias, Apache Superset, and Kubeflow.
 [8]

 TensorFlow is a large project on GitHub.
 At the time of writing, it has more than 2,700 open issues and 30,600 closed issues.
 There is a bot called `tensorflowbutler` responsible for issue triage. (https://github.com/tensorflowbutler: "I'm a bot that helps maintain the TensorFlow issues."
 Notice the word "triageservice" on the page)